 Microsoft Visual Studio 2013 U4+

 One Visual Studio tool is required – If you are using a 2015 version of Visual Studio, you’ll need: Web Compiler (by Mads Kristensen) – this tool converts the site’s .less file(/Content/Site.less) to css.
-If you are using the 2013 version a Visual Studio, you’ll need: WebEssentials (by Mads Kristensen).
+If you are using the 2013 version of Visual Studio, you’ll need: WebEssentials (by Mads Kristensen).
 WebEssentials contains the web compiler needed to convert the .less files to .css.
 The tool can be downloaded from Visual Studio Gallery.
 Go to Tools | Extensions and Updates…, select Online and enter the tool name in the Search box.

 SQL Server Database Tools is recommended, particularly for publishing the database.
 For Visual Studio 2015, it is usually included when Visual Studio is installed.
 If you are using Visual Studio 2013, you may have to add it manually via Tools | Extensions and Updates…